Kurds in Iraq: Autonomy

 With a Kurdish diaspora, legitimizing a Kurdish state is even more unlikely.
 Many Turkish Kurds have migrated outside of their historic homeland in the southeast of Turkey, westward for more prosperous lives.
 Turkish Kurds have also come to an agreement with the Turkish government.
-Since the capture of their leader Abdullah Ocalan in 1999, Kurds have limited their activism to fighting for cultural, social and educational rights within the state of Turkey.
+Since the capture of their leader Abdullah Öcalan in 1999, Kurds have limited their activism to fighting for cultural, social and educational rights within the state of Turkey.
 Due to Turkey's pending EU application, Turkey has been moving to grant these rights.
 With this improved relationship, Turkish Kurds have accepted their place within the Turkish state.
 This is just one instance of how Kurds are focusing on improving their livelihood within already established state lines rather than pushing for a restructuring of political borders in the Middle East.
 Though Iraqi Kurds have the greatest opportunity to push for autonomy because of the Iraqi state's government restructuring, Kurds in neighboring countries do not have the leverage to push for the independence that would threaten pre-existing states.

 Even at a crossroads for the political future of Iraqi Kurds, Barzani and Talabani have both opted for establishing a federalist system within post-Saddam Iraq in order to ensure the future wellbeing of the Kurdish people.

 On 1 July 2014, Massud Barzani announced that "Iraq's Kurds will hold an independence referendum within months."
-After previously opposing the independence for Iraqi Kurdistan, Turkey has later given signs that it could recognize an independent Kurdish state.
+After previously opposing the independence for Iraqi Kurdistan, Turkey later showed signs that it could recognize an independent Kurdish state.
 On 11 July 2014 KRG forces seized control of the Bai Hassan and Kirkuk oilfields, prompting a condemnation from Baghdad and a threat of "dire consequences," if the oilfields were not relinquished back to Iraq's control.